-Prague, Czech Republic – The chief architect of ‘America First’ came to Central Europe hoping to find the promised land.
+Prague, Czech Republic – Steve Bannon, the chief architect of ‘America First’, came to Central Europe hoping to find the promised land.
 Instead, he came face to face with his own contradictions.

 “He asked me for an audience, got 30 minutes, and after 30 minutes I told him that I absolutely disagree with his views and I ended the audience”.
 The words chosen by Czech President Miloš Zeman to describe his September meeting with Steve Bannon could hardly be pithier.
 The brief, unannounced audience only came to light when presidential spokesman Jiří Ovčáček tweeted pictures of the two men – along with Czech-born German AfD politician Petr Bystron – all smiles like long lost finally-reunited old friends.

 The pictures, as probably intended, quickly spread and sparked outrage on social media. “[Steve Bannon’s] tentacles are reaching everywhere”, one Twitter user lamented.
 What failed to make the headlines, however, is how quickly the smiles withered away.
 “We broke up in a cold atmosphere”, Zeman told reporters the next day, citing disagreements with Bannon’s protectionism and hard-line stance on China.

 Steve Bannon’s ‘Movement’ hits European roadblock